 It is obvious the such a mixture of weapons requires maintenance personnel possessing a variety of skills or a variety of maintenance personnel possessing one skill.
 In order to provide better maintenance support, the 188th Maintenance Battalion has requested 9 additional personnel to augment their capability of performing Direct Support Maintenance on the vast array of artillery weaponry.

-OBSERVATION: (U) Direct Support Maintenance units in Vietnam must be able to shift personnel within the maintenance organization to have appropriately trained maintenance personnel in the same location as the weapons.
+OBSERVATION: (U) Direct Support Maintenance units in Vietnam must be able to shift personnel within the maintenance personnel in the same location as the weapons.